Andy4495/Template-Repo/README.md

                 - source-url: https://github.com/Andy4495/SWI2C.git
     ```

-    - To compile a non-AVR platform (e.g. MSP430), then the workflow needs to add instructions to install additional platforms.
+    - To compile a non-AVR platform (e.g. MSP430), then the workflow needs to include instructions to install additional platforms.
 Note the lack of a dash (`-`) before `version:` and `source-url:`.

     ```yaml
       with: